-llso ctive ed. ts Risk appetite is the amount of risk the RCBC Group is willing to take in pursuit of its strategic objectives, reflecting its capacity to sustain losses and continue to meet its obligations under normal as well as adverse circumstances. d a ct The Group's risk appetite statement is approved by the BOD and forms the basis for establishing the risk parameters within which the businesses must operate, including risk management policies, and limits.
-J The Group defines its risk appetite in terms of volatility of earnings, the maintenance of adequate capital buffers, and the assessment by the regulator.
+Risk appetite is the amount of risk the RCBC Group is willing to take in pursuit of its strategic objectives, reflecting its capacity to sustain losses and continue to meet its obligations under normal as well as adverse circumstances.

+The Group's risk appetite statement is approved by the BOD and forms the basis for establishing the risk parameters within which the businesses must operate, including risk management policies, and limits.

+The Group defines its risk appetite in terms of volatility of earnings, the maintenance of adequate capital buffers, and the assessment by the regulator.

 The Group recognizes that risk is an inherent part of its activities, and that banking is essentially a business of managing risks.
-It aims to achieve sustainable growth in profitability and shareholder value through an optimum balance of risk and return. must lence The Group shall take on risk prudently and manage exposures proactively for the purpose of sustainable growth, capital adequacy, and profitability.
-It shall be aligned with internationally accepted standards, practices, and regulations in the day to day conduct of risk and performance management. , he lt to le prity The BOD and senior management are committed to developing risk awareness across the Group, promoting the highest standards of professional ethics and integrity, establishing a culture that emphasizes the importance of the risk process, sound internal control, and advocating the efficient use of capital. e n the re The Group sets risk limits to constrain risk-taking within its risk appetite, taking into account the interest of customers and shareholders as well as capital and other regulatory requirements. of this The Group will not compromise adherence to its risk appetite to pursue revenue growth or higher returns. ted risk The Risk Oversight Committee shall oversee compliance to the established risk appetite, risk management policies, and limits. es Furthermore, the Group articulates its appetite for specific risk types.
+It aims to achieve sustainable growth in profitability and shareholder value through an optimum balance of risk and return.

+The Group shall take on risk prudently and manage exposures proactively for the purpose of sustainable growth, capital adequacy, and profitability.
+It shall be aligned with internationally accepted standards, practices, and regulations in the day to day conduct of risk and performance management.

+The BOD and senior management are committed to developing risk awareness across the Group, promoting the highest standards of professional ethics and integrity, establishing a culture that emphasizes the importance of the risk process, sound internal control, and advocating the efficient use of capital.

+The Group sets risk limits to constrain risk-taking within its risk appetite, taking into account the interest of customers and shareholders as well as capital and other regulatory requirements.

+The Group will not compromise adherence to its risk appetite to pursue revenue growth or higher returns.

+The Risk Oversight Committee shall oversee compliance to the established risk appetite, risk management policies, and limits.

+Furthermore, the Group articulates its appetite for specific risk types.